Skip To Main Content

 These programs wouldn’t be possible without the help and support of our custodial and lunch room staff... thank you!

-Like all grant-funded projects, we could use community support!
-If you are interested in being a part of this, donating supplies (we always need disposable gloves for the students!) or have any further questions, please do not hesitate to contact Joanna O’Connell at joconnell@northandoverma.gov.
-THANK YOU!
+Interested in helping!?
+We could use community support!
+If you are interested in being a part of this, volunteering an hour of your time at one of our schools or donating supplies (we always need disposable gloves for the students!) or have any further questions, please do not hesitate to contact Joanna O’Connell at joconnell@northandoverma.gov.

 North Andover Green Schools logo